galensavidge/forty-jekyll-theme/about.md

 nav-menu: true
 ---

-<p>I am an engineering student and pianist based in the Bay Area in California.
+<p>I am an engineering student and pianist based in the San Francisco Bay Area in California.
 I am available to play piano at events in and around the San Francisco Bay Area.
 I am also currently looking for an engineering position relating to robotics and/or aerospace beginning after I graduate from UC Santa Cruz in June.</p>

 <section id="interests">
 	<div class="row">